lauraturk/movie-tracker/README.md

 * npm start

 # Reflection
 The main goal for this Turing project was to learn Redux and incorporate API calls and promises.
-This was challenging but much more manageable since we had a group of three.
+The challenge of this project - besides learning Redux - was implementing the Redux store in a project of this size and integrating the Redux store into our understanding of React components and lifecycles.

 ## Resources
 * Starter repo: [starter](https://github.com/turingschool-examples/movie-tracker)

 #### Wireframes:
+I created these wireframes in Sketch in order to have a point of reference for the necessary action creators, reducers, and containers, as well as to guide our ultimate design.
 ![Favorites Page](https://github.com/anderswood/movie-tracker/blob/master/app/components/images/wireframe-favorites.png)
 ![Home Page](https://github.com/anderswood/movie-tracker/blob/master/app/components/images/wireframe-home.png)
 ![Sign-In Page](https://github.com/anderswood/movie-tracker/blob/master/app/components/images/wireframe-signin.png)